How does inflation affect your savings?

 Rising inflation doesn’t just impact the price of goods and services; it also means workers’ wages essentially lose some of their monetary value.

-For example, employment figures from the Office for National Statistics (ONS) showed that pay between April and July 2022 grew 5.2%.
-When you factor in inflation, it meant wages had, in reality, fallen by 3.9% in real terms.
+For example, employment figures from the ONS showed that pay between April and July 2022 grew 5.2%.
+But when you factor in inflation, it meant wages had, in reality, fallen by 3.9% in real terms.

 This is because if the cost of living rose by 10.1% a year in 2022, and average wages were only rising at a rate of 5.2% a year, working people inevitably faced a shortfall.